pjf/pjf.github.io/ethics/_posts/2013-10-12-the-more-nueroscience-i-learn.md

 Romanian orphanage), can result in marked neurological differences (lower amounts of white and grey matter).

-My favourite parts of he brain—responsible for memory (the hippocampus) and executive function (the frontal cortex)—are the parts most easily damaged, and atrophy the most quickly.
+My favourite parts of the brain—responsible for memory (the hippocampus) and executive function (the frontal cortex)—are the parts most easily damaged, and atrophy the most quickly.
 It's worse—in some cases much worse—if you're stressed.
 Congratulations if you're 25; your executive function only goes